amanda-mitchell/suppress-eslint-errors/README.md

 **--rules**: Comma-separated list of biome rule category to disable.
 When specified, violations of rules not in this set will be left in place.

+**--config-path** The path to a biome configuration file that will be used to determine which rules to disable.
+If not specified, find biome.json or biome.jsonc automatically.

 ## Examples

 Suppress all errors in the `index.js` file, using a custom comment: